 - The Moon Light Great Sword

 The weapon can be found in all three Dark Souls games.
-In the first Dark Souls game it is one of the rare weapons that can be obtained by cutting off the tail of the scaleless dragon known as Seath.
+The first Dark Souls game it is one of the rare weapons that can be obtained by cutting off the tail of the scaleless dragon known as Seath.

-Another fascinating Easter Egg that you’ll find connecting all the world’s created by From Software is the character Patches.
-He appears under a different name and sometimes even a different model in each of their games, but his actions and interactions with the player remain the same.
+Another fascinating Easter Egg that you’ll find connecting all the worlds created by From Software is the character Patches.
+He appears under a different name and sometimes even a different model in each game, but his actions and interactions with the player remain the same.

 Patches inherently is a trickster with a balding head.
-And with the promise of treasure lures the player to either enter into a dangerous location or look over the edge of a cliff where he promptly kicks the player character to fall to their demise.
+And with the promise of treasure lures the player to either enter a dangerous location or look over the edge of a cliff, where he promptly kicks the player’s character to fall to their demise.

-Since then Patches has shown up under different names in the From Software games.
+Since then, Patches have shown up under different names in the From Software games.
 He was Trusty Patches (ironic) in Dark Souls, Patches the Unbreakable in Dark Souls 3, and Patches the Spider in Bloodborne.

 Giant Pillars and the Trees of Ash Lake

-Perhaps one of the coolest Easter Eggs that a Soulsborne player can find are the similarities between the Giant stone pillars that can be seen in the distance of the Hunter’s Dream and the Arch Trees that reach up to the sky in Ash Lake.
+Perhaps one of the coolest Easter Eggs that a Soulsborne player can find is the similarities between the Giant stone pillars in the distance of the Hunter’s Dream and the Arch Trees that reach up to the sky in Ash Lake.

-While some people believe that these Pillars and trees are merely supporting structures to other Dreams and Worlds in their respective universes.
-There are other creators that believe that they tie into a greater theory connecting the two games together.
+While some people believe that these Pillars and trees merely support structures for other Dreams and Worlds in their respective universes.
+Other creators believe they tie into a greater theory connecting the two games.

 Could Bloodborne be a sequel to Dark Souls?

-An enduring theory that has captured the imaginations of many of the players of the Soulsborne franchise is that which was put forth by Youtuber Vaati Vidya.
+An enduring theory that has captured the imaginations of many of the players of the Soulsborne franchise is that which Youtuber Vaati Vidya put forth.

-In their video titled The Joint Timeline of Soulsborne they discuss the possibility of the painted world which is made by Blood of the Dark Soul at the end of Dark Souls 3 could allude to the creation of the world of Bloodborne.
+In their video titled The Joint Timeline of Soulsborne, they discuss the possibility that the painted world made by Blood of the Dark Soul at the end of Dark Souls 3 could allude to the creation of the world of Bloodborne.

 In conclusion, the universe of Dark Souls is not shared with Bloodborne.
-Although there exist many compelling fan theories and Easter Eggs.
-Ultimately, the difference in the ownership of their intellectual property rights along with express statements from the series creator Hidetaka Miyazaki himself solidify their difference.
+However, there exist many compelling fan theories and Easter Eggs.
+Ultimately, the difference in the ownership of their intellectual property rights and express statements from the series creator, Hidetaka Miyazaki himself, solidify their difference.